Bazalbuilder/Aegis/README.md

 * On the "Assets" dropdown menu, click on the .rbxm file.
 This will prompt a download.
 * Place the .rbxm file in your Studio instance.

-This is the best option to utilize Aegis, as it is the most latest and stable build.
+This is the best option to utilize Aegis, as it is the most stable build.

+### Option 3: Using Rojo
+* TODO: Write this later.

 ## Planned Features
 Aegis is in early development, so many features are not present or incomplete.